 Please whoever reads this, take note!
 When dealing with America Online be very careful and make sure to follow up any cancellation phone call or email with a second one.
 I had a free trial with AOL for several months after I purchased my Dell computer.
 After the free trial I continued to use AOL until I decided to switch to Road Runner in March 2003 due to my lack of overall satisfaction with AOL and its services.
 At the time I activated Road Runner I called AOL and told the agent that I wished to cancel my services with AOL.
 AOL failed to cancel my service, and it wasn't until several months later that I realized that AOL was still billing my bank account.

 Unfortunately I did not monitor my banking statements as diligently as I should have, hence I would have noticed the $23.90 charge to my account for those months.
-Make Sure you follow up any cancellation you make with AOL or you could find yourself in my situation with service you did not want, as well as a bit less money in your account.
+Make sure you follow up any cancellation you make with AOL or you could find yourself in my situation with service you did not want, as well as a bit less money in your account.
 From what I have read on other sites, this does not seem to be a rare occurrence.
 Be careful who you do business with.
 I called and cancelled it again.
 I'll just have to wait and see if this time they actually do what I requested.

-PROVIDENCE, RHODE ISLAND -- Why is it when I try to post a complaint about Obama or Washington on Huff Post it gets censored then deleted however when I go on Facebook all I see on a quarter of the page are political smears from one party or the other?
+PROVIDENCE, RHODE ISLAND -- Why is it when I try to post a complaint about Obama or Washington on Huff Post, it gets censored then deleted.
+However when I go on Facebook all I see on a quarter of the page are political smears from one party or the other?
 Mostly Democrats attacking the GOP.
 I didn't request these ads and don't want them.
 While even though I never swear my post are continually censored and deleted because I don't like Obama or his administration.

 Today (09/14/11) AOL installed a new "improved???" version of a portfolio display that I have been using for about 20 years.
 This new version does not show stocks I have been displaying for many years and does not display one entire portfolio!!
 They will not connect me to ANYONE to explain the problem THEY have created and want me to sign up for a charge ($29) to fix the problem THEY created!!!!

-The problem with AOL is that it doesn't like to loose even in a game like hearts.
-The games will load you with clubs 90% of the time this ensures that you will get the queen of spades 90% of the time.
+The problem with AOL is that it doesn't like to lose even in a game like hearts.
+The games will load you with clubs 90% of the time - this ensures that you will get the queen of spades 90% of the time.
 The queen of spades has a 13 point value in a game of 26 points.
 The object of the game is to get the least number of points, the first player to reach 100 points is the loser.
 You can play hearts for hrs over days and not Win one game.
 The game knows exactly everyone's cards and plays accordingly.

 There are four player - 3 run by the game and the human player.
 This of course guaranties a winning rate of better that 90% of the time.
 This game absolutely cheats.
 I have gone so far a writing to the FCC in this regard.
 I am also contemplating writing letters to their sponsors now we know why Time Warner dropped AOL.

-I recently went on line with AOL to change the billing on my account to be paid with a check - debit card instead of the credit card I had used for years.
+I recently went online with AOL to change the billing on my account to be paid with a check - debit card instead of the credit card I had used for years.
 Among other personal information, I was REQUIRED to give the password to my debit card along with all the other vital information.
 A few weeks later, many unauthorized debit charges hit my checking account.
 They were originated from overseas and made to a foreign company.
 My card has never been out of my possession and I am the only user.

 AOL has shut down my accounts, which I use for my business and will not respond as to why.
 I have submitted the info for sending emails to MY customer base.
-After sending out e-mails a week ago my accounts were shut down.
+After sending out emails a week ago my accounts were shut down.
 All I can get is that I need to send a written letter via US POSTAL to the CAT.
 I have been a member for nearly 15 years.
 All I can ever talk to is foreigners that I cannot understand.
 I sent them a letter via mail, paid for next day delivery by noon.